woocommerce/woocommerce/plugins/woocommerce-admin/languages/README.md

 npm run build
 ```

-After the build completes, you'll find a `woo-dash.pot` strings file in this directory.
+After the build completes, you'll find a `wc-admin.pot` strings file in this directory.